 The United States Fashion Industry Association (USFIA) is pleased to present the

-Join USFIA in Washington DC to talk about the key issues and politics affecting the fashion industry.
+Join USFIA at the Capitol Visitors Center in Washington DC to talk about the key issues and politics affecting the fashion industry.
 From forced labor enforcement to textile policy to the future of the China 301 tariffs, don't miss this opportunity to hear insights and solutions, and meet with key DC policy-makers.

 Join USFIA tohear from insidersnetworkexpand your knowledgethis July in DC!